alotropico/map-maker/README.md

 By @alotropico

+---

-Open bash in project's folder and type:
+Open console in the project's folder and type:
 ```bash
 npm install
 ```

-For developing:
+While developing:
 ```bash
 npm start
 ```

-To crate the deliverable project in the /dist folder:
+To crate deployable files in the /dist folder:
 ```bash
 npm run build
 ```